 The Tairona article includes a link to ‘Training for the Priesthood among the Kogi of Colombia’ from Enculturation in Latin America - an anthology.
 1976.
 I bought the book and typed the chapter to post and share as it is about the only scholarly information available on the Kogi mámas and their thought.
 The neglect since should be considered an academic scandal or would be if we were not so inecolate as to fail to even consider the possibility that we might have things to learn from the Kogi.
 That we didn't and still don't have a clue is the academic scandal.
 We of the current growth empire don't want to hear what these people have to say.
 The Universe, however, doesn't care what we want or like or don't like.
 We need to listen to these people and then listen to Nature as they do.

 The Aluna Project (or other name) needs to be organized and made to happen ASAP.
-Maybe Scientific American would publish an article.
+Maybe someone like David Suzuki would endorse the project Scientific American would publish an article to spread the idea.
 If necessary, crowd fund the research project.
 First send in a team of linguists to learn their language with a view to teach it to Younger Brother scientists and scholars who may be allowed by the Kogi to learn from them.
 If the Kogi agree, a research center can be installed, perhaps prefab, nearby as the linguistic issues are dealt with and the teams of systems ecologists and assorted biophysical scientists and social scientists are assembled.
 This is how Younger Brother needs to respond to the Kogi mámas' endeavor to communicate with us.

 The Kogi and their environment have to be understood holistically, hence the project needs to be under the overarching guidance of systems scientists for the same reason the Manhattan Project had to be by physicists.
 This cannot be an anthropological outing.
 These people and their society are a subset of environment.
 They know this.
 Social scientists think humans matter.
 The Kogi know they are the environment, that the world system is what matters.
 Systems scientists know this.
 Social science will be a subset of the endeavor to learn about these people and their ecolate lives.
 Hopefully an Oppenheimer of systems science will be forthcoming.